-ALL pregnant women should be tested for hepatitis B. Testing is especially important for women who fall into high-risk groups such as health care workers, women from ethnic communities where hepatitis B is common, spouses or partners living with an infected person, etc. If you are pregnant, be sure your doctor tests you for hepatitis B before your baby is born, ideally as early as possible during the first trimester.
+ALL pregnant women should be tested for hepatitis B. Testing is especially important for women who fall into high-risk groups such as health care workers, women from ethnic communities or countries where hepatitis B is common, spouses or partners living with an infected person, etc. If you are pregnant, be sure your doctor tests you for hepatitis B before your baby is born, ideally as early as possible during the first trimester.

 - one dose of the Hepatitis B Immune Globulin (HBIG).*

 * Note: HBIG is recommended by U.S. CDC.
 HBIG is not recommended by WHO and may not be available in all countries.
 What is most important is to make sure the hepatitis B vaccine birth dose is given as soon as possible!

 If these two medications are given correctly, a newborn born to a mother with hepatitis B has more than a 90% chance of being protected from a hepatitis B infection.
 You must make sure your baby receives the remaining shots of the vaccine series according to schedule to ensure complete protection.

 Although the U.S. CDC states that the medications can be given within the first 12 hours of life and the WHO states vaccine birth dose can be given within 24 hours, there is no second chance to protect an infant once this window of opportunity is missed.
 Therefore, the Hepatitis B Foundation strongly recommends that health care professionals properly administer the birth dose of the hepatitis B vaccine immediately in the delivery room to avoid any delays or mistakes.